 How to observe cells under a microscope

-To look at a cell close up we need a microscope.
+- To look at a cell close up a microscope needs to be used.

 How to use a microscope

 Move the stage (the flat ledge the slide sits on) down to its lowest position.

 Place the glass slide onto the stage.
 Be careful pushing it under the clips that the cover slide doesn't move or crack.

 Turn the coarse focus knob slowly until you are able to see the cells.